Touch of Evil: Post-production

+Release

 Initial release and reception

-On January 31, 1958, Touch of Evil was given a sneak preview at a theater in Pacific Palisades, Los Angeles.
-This version of the film ran 108 minutes, and was not well-received.
+Touch of Evil was given a sneak preview at a theater in Pacific Palisades, Los Angeles on January 31, 1958.
+This version of the film ran 108 minutes, and was not well received.
 Heston wrote in his journal that "I'm afraid it's simply not a good picture.
 It has the brilliance that made each day's rushes look so exciting, of course.
 Indeed, there's hardly a dull shot in the film.
 But it doesn't hold together as a story."
 In February 1958, Touch of Evil was attached in a double bill with The Female Animal, starring Hedy Lamarr, which was also produced by Albert Zugsmith and directed by Harry Keller.
 The two films even had the same cameraman, Russell Metty.
 This general version ran only 94 minutes.

 Contemporary reviews

 Howard Thompson of The New York Times wrote "...while good versus evil remains the text, the lasting impression of this film is effect rather than substance, hence its real worth."
 He complimented the film's direction noting that "Mr. Welles' is an obvious but brilliant bag of tricks.
 Using a superlative camera (manned by Russell Metty) like a black-snake whip, he lashes the action right into the spectator's eye."
 Philip K. Scheuer of the Los Angeles Times wrote "As usual, Welles has placed mood above content.
 But what mood!
 Touch of Evil is underkeyed, underlighted and undermonitored (for sound), but with the assistance of Russell Metty's marvelous mobile camera it charges ahead like the pure cinema it so often succeeds in being, complete with built-in stocks."
 Harrison's Reports felt that Welles "has peopled the story with odd characterizations and, in an apparent effort to get away from routine picture-making, has made dramatic use of unusual photographic angles, shadows and lighting.
 This makes for an arty approach but it seems to lessen the dramatic impact of the story.
 The acting is very good, and a number of the individual scenes are tense and exciting."

 Variety felt that "Welles establishes his creative talent with pomp, but unfortunately the circumstances of the story suffer.
 There is insufficient orientation and far too little exposition, with the result that much of the action is confusing and difficult to relate to the plot...Welles' script contains some hard-hitting dialogue; his use of low-key lighting with Russell is effective, and Russell Metty's photography is fluid and impressive; and Henry Mancini's music is poignant.
 But Touch of Evil proves it takes more than good scenes to make a good picture."
-Dorothy Masters, reviewing for the New York Daily News, gave the film three stars out of four noting that the "Welles touch is manifest in a taunt screen play, suspenseful presentation, stark backgrounds, off-beat camera angles and a weird assortment of characters.
+Dorothy Masters, reviewing for the New York Daily News, gave the film three stars out of four noting that the "Welles touch is manifest in a taut screen play, suspenseful presentation, stark backgrounds, off-beat camera angles and a weird assortment of characters.
 The production is advantage and are ably supported by the rest of the cast."